diegomichel/diegomichel.github.io_source/content/document/cv_english.md

   <div class=row>
     <div class=col-xs-12>
       <ul>
-        <li>Full design and implementation of a Java application for the assitance of teachers.</li>
+        <li>Full design and implementation of a Java application for the assistance of teachers.</li>
       </ul>
     </div>
   </div>